United Democratic Front (Namibia)

 The United Democratic Front (UDF) is a political party in Namibia.
 Justus ǁGaroëb founded the party in 1989 and led it until 2013.
-He was succeeded by Apius Auchab.
+The party president since January 2024 is Hendrik Gaobaeb.
+The UDF is represented in the National Assembly (2 seats) and the National Council (2 seats).
+1 regional councillor and 21 local councillors are from the UDF.

 History

 The United Democratic Front is a political party that is most widely supported by Damara people.
-Its roots are in the Damara Council, an administrative body for the Damaraland territory in South West Africa that in 1980 became a political party.
-The Damara Council in 1989 joined other parties in order to participate in the first democratic elections in Namibia.
+Its roots are in the Damara Council, an administrative body for the Damaraland territory in South West Africa that inbecame a political party in 1980.
+In 1989, the Damara Council joined other parties in order to participate in the first democratic elections in Namibia.
 The result of the merger was the United Democratic Front (UDF).

 The founding members of the UDF were Justus ǁGaroëb, leader of the Damara Council, and Reggie Diergaardt, leader of the Labour Party.
-On 20 July 1989 the Patriotic Unity Movement joined the UDF.
+On 20 July 1989, the Patriotic Unity Movement joined the UDF.
 The UDF formed an alliance with a number of splinter parties prior to the 1989 election: